On this page, we shall explain how to run batch tests on the local PC in MagicPod from the command line.

 }

-- The current specification is such that similar content must be written for capabilities and testCondition, but we plan to improve this in the future.
+}- Similar content must be written for capabilities and testCondition, but we plan to improve this in the future.
 The test may be run even if there is no testCondition, but browser information may be missing when viewing the test results on the Web.

 Once the configuration file is complete, run the test according to the following procedure.